starwit/osm-tools/README.md

 ## List

 ### Street Extractor
-Downloads all streets for a given city.
+Downloads all streets for a given city and generate PostGIS SQL inserts.
+More details [here](street-extractor/Readme.md).

+### District Extractor
+This tools reads from a downloaded gpkg file district polygons and creates PostGIS SQL inserts.
+More details [here](district-extractor/Readme.md).

 # License